A* shortest string decoding for non-idempotent semirings: Abstract

 \section{Abstract}

 The single shortest path algorithm is undefined for weighted finite-state automata over non-idempotent semirings because such semirings do not guarantee the existence of a shortest path.
-However, in non-idempotent semirings admitting an order satisfying a monotonicity condition (such as the plus-times or log semirings), the notion of \emph{shortest string} is well-defined.
-We describe an algorithm which finds the shortest string for a weighted non-deterministic automaton over such semirings using the backwards shortest distance of an equivalent deterministic automaton (DFA) as a heuristic for \astar~search performed over a companion idempotent semiring, which is proven to return the shortest string.
-While there may be exponentially more states in the DFA, this algorithm needs to visit only a small fraction of them if determinization is performed \say{on the fly}.
+However, in non-idempotent semirings admitting an order satisfying a monotonicity condition (such as the plus-times or log semirings), the shortest string is well-defined.
+We describe an algorithm which finds the shortest string for a weighted non-deterministic automaton over such semirings using the backwards shortest distance of an equivalent deterministic automaton (DFA) as a heuristic for \astar~search performed over a companion idempotent semiring, This algorithm is proven to return the shortest string.
+There may be exponentially more states in the equivalent DFA, but the proposed algorithm needs to visit only a small fraction of them if determinization is performed \say{on the fly}.